jsren/osstdlib/README.md

 This project is a work in progress.

-All source (c) 2017 James Renwick except where otherwise stated.
+All source (c) 2017-18 James Renwick except where otherwise stated.

 ## Project Status ##
 ### Done ###
 - array
+- string_view
+- initializer_list
 ### Mostly Done ###
 - pointer_traits
 - type_traits